Cyber Harassment

 Cyberstalking - Cyberstalking is a crime in which someone harasses or stalks a victim using electronic or digital means.
 To learn more about the legislation for the Commonwealth of Virginia see below:

-Doxing – Sourcing and collecting someone's personal/private information and then publicly releasing it online.
+Doxxing - Sourcing and collecting someone’s personal/private information and then publicly releasing it online.

-Trolling - the act of posting damaging or harassing comments on social media to purposefully insult or humiliate the recipient.
+Trolling - act of posting damaging or harassing comments on social media to purposefully insult or humiliate the recipient.

 Hate speech - offensive discourse targeting a group or an individual based on inherent characteristics (such as race, religion or gender) and that may threaten social peace.